 You can use Natural Cycles even if you have an irregular sleeping schedule; the key is to find what works best for you!

-A tip is to always set the alarm at the same time, i.e., at 07.00 am and then fall back asleep if needed.
-If you find it challenging to find a regularity in when to measure, try to map out your sleeping schedule and find a good measuring time that fits you even if this means not adding five measurements a week.
+If you have irregular sleep habits, a tip is to always set the alarm at the same time, for example, at 07.00 am, measure as soon as you wake up, and then you can fall back asleep if needed.
+If you find it challenging to find a consistent time to measure, try to find a consistent measuring time on as many days as possible, even if this means not adding five measurements a week.

-If you're, for instance, changing time zones or changing from working day to a night shift, then you should enter your temperature as an "excluded temperature" the first morning, so your body has a chance to get used to the new schedule first.
+If you're changing time zones or from working day to night shifts, you should exclude your temperature on the first day, so your body can get used to the new schedule.

-If you tend to wake up a lot throughout the night, you can measure after the longest stretch of sleep.
+If you tend to wake up a lot throughout the night, you should measure after the longest stretch of sleep.

-Note: If you are struggling with your measuring routine, know that you now have the option to use Natural Cycles with an Oura Ring.
-When wearing an Oura Ring, your temperature trends get measured overnight while you sleep.
-This means that you no longer need to measure with your oral thermometer as soon as you wake up!
-Learn more here.
+Note: If you're struggling with your measuring routine, know that you now have the option to use Natural Cycles with one of our approved wearable devices (the Oura Ring and the Apple Watch).
+When using Natural Cycles with a wearable device, your temperature data gets measured overnight while you sleep.
+This means that you no longer need to remember to take your temperature before getting out of bed in the morning!
+Learn more about using Natural Cycles with the Oura Ring here, and with the Apple Watch here.